QMonkey/monkey-vim/README.md

 Ctrl+a  Jump to the begin of the command line
 Ctrl+e  Jump to the end of the command line

-w!!
-Use root permission to write file
+W       Use root permission to write file
 ```

 ## Useful command